-Despite being a small country of around 9 million people, Hungary has become one of Europe’s most reputable hubs for dental tourism.
-Each year around 100,000 people travel to Hungary for dental care.
+Despite being a small country of around 9 million people, Hungary has built a reputation as the European hub for dental tourism.
+Around 100,000 people travel to Hungary for dental care each year.
 With more dental clinics per inhabitant than any other country in the world, Hungary has options to suit all budgets and preferences.

 If you’re considering going abroad to find a dentist, this guide sets out why Hungary is one of the most attractive destinations for quality and affordable dentistry.

-Why should I go to Hungary for dentistry?
+Why should you go to Hungary for dentistry?

 Hungary is a landlocked country in central Europe which shares a border with 7 different nations.
 As a member of the European Union since 2004, travel to and from Hungary is relatively straightforward for European citizens, with links by air and rail to all major cities across the region.